-- The loans would be forgiven if the owner agrees to: (i) forgive the tenant's rent by a minimum of 75 percent for the months of April, May and June and, if applicable, July and August 2020; and (ii) not evict the tenant during the months in which the rent forgiveness applies.
-Not all tenants in an original application need to be included in the July and August extensions (updated).
+- The loans would be forgiven if the owner agrees to: (i) forgive the tenant's rent by a minimum of 75 percent for the months of April, May and June and, if applicable, July, August and September 2020; and (ii) not evict the tenant during the months in which the rent forgiveness applies.
+Not all tenants in an original application need to be included in the July, August or September extensions (updated).

-- Owners would be eligible to receive forgivable loans from the government to cover up to 50 percent of three, four or five months' rent (April, May and June, and if applicable, July and August 2020) of the applicable tenant (updated).
+- Owners would be eligible to receive forgivable loans from the government to cover up to 50 percent of three, four, five or six months' rent (April, May and June, and if applicable, July, August and September 2020) of the applicable tenant (updated).

 - The owner's property does not need to be mortgaged by a lender.
 Property owners with or without a mortgage on the applicable property may apply for CECRA provided the other programs requirements are satisfied.

 - The owner must have declared rental income on its tax return for the 2018 and/or 2019 tax years.

 - If gross rent has already been collected from the tenant for the qualifying months, a credit to the tenant for a future month’s rent must be agreed upon between the owner and the tenant.

 - For CECRA loans to remain forgivable, owners are prohibited from seeking recovery for rent abatement amounts to tenants after CECRA program expires.

 - The owner and the tenant must submit the following documents to CMHC to apply for the CECRA loan:

 - Attestation (owner and tenant (and/or subtenant, if applicable).